Siddharth Chauhan: Amar Colony

 Namrata Joshi reviewed the film in Screen International and wrote, "Amar Colony is an original blend of the sacred and the profane, the sensual and the spiritual, and the real, mythological, surreal and the bizarre.
 An unusually crisp and slender Indian film, but one that makes a profound comment on the human condition." and called it a "haunting debut".
+Asian Culture Vulture gave the film 3.5 stars out of 5 for his bold filmmaking style and wrote that "Chauhan should be applauded for his boldness and courage in tackling a topic that is often quietly pushed aside in India – ie personal desire, not just sexual but on several different personal levels."
 In another review, Livan Garcia-Duquesne wrote "Amar Colony opens the crevices in which we all hide the vices, the taboos and the illicit yearnings that we all refuse to admit exist.
 Siddharth paints a very dark portrait of human society, albeit, one that is always candid and greatly amusing.
 He has also been gifted with the deft hand of a director who can smoothly combine different techniques to convey a cinematic tale." and called it a "strikingly original Indian debut", "a dirty gem".

 Tanushree Ghosh from Network18 Group's Money Control wrote, "Chauhan debunks the show of desire through a gendered or moral lens.
 There is not a single dull moment in Chauhan’s Amar Colony."
 Kaveree Bamzai from the Open (Indian magazine) felt that "Almost everyone is trapped, not merely by the bricks and walls of Amar Colony, but also metaphorically.
 Everyone knows everything about everyone, and yet pretends they don’t."
 Malaika Bova from Tallinn Black Nights Film Festival called Amar Colony "a satire on mankind.
 A delicate, rich and unique portrait of an exotic community that in fact represents all of us.".
 Saibal Chatterjee reviewed the film for NDTV and gave it 4 out of 5 stars, calling it a "a meticulously crafted, hypnotic film that is firm in a deliberate rhythm...Amar Colony heralds the advent of a filmmaker endowed with the ability to see beyond the surface of things and illuminate what lies beneath.